Run (2020 American film): Plot

-Chloe asks Diane to take her to the movies.
-During the film, while pretending to go to the bathroom, she rushes to the pharmacy across the street.
-The pharmacist reveals the green pills are a relaxant called Ridocaine, which is only approved for dogs.
-When Chloe asks what would happen if a human took the medication, the pharmacist informs her that it could numb one's legs.
-Upon realizing her mother may be administering medication to her to impair her ability to walk, Chloe begins to hyperventilate.
-Diane runs in and secretly sedates her daughter to take her home.
+Later, at the movie theater, Chloe pretends to go to the bathroom and rushes to the pharmacy across the street.
+The pharmacist at the desk reveals the green pills are actually a relaxant called Ridocaine, which had been only approved for dogs and, if taken by a human, could cause leg paralysis.
+Chloe begins to hyperventilate before Diane runs in and sedates her to take her home.

-Chloe wakes up in bed and finds her bedroom door locked while Diane is out running an errand.
-Realizing that she has the house to herself, Chloe breaks out of her room by dragging herself onto the roof, eventually making her way to her mother's bedroom and breaking the window with a soldering iron and some water.
-She begins to have an asthma attack and only barely manages to crawl to her room and retrieve her inhaler.
+Chloe wakes up in bed and finds her bedroom door locked from the outside, while Diane is out for an errand.
+She breaks out of her room by dragging herself onto the roof, eventually making her way to her mother's bedroom and breaking the window with a soldering iron and water.
+She begins to have an asthma attack and only barely manages to crawl to her room to retrieve her inhaler.
 She tries to use her automated wheelchair ramp to go downstairs, but finds that Diane has cut the power cord.
-Chloe is forced to throw her wheelchair down the stairs and accidentally falls, sustaining minor injuries but also discovering that she can move one of her toes due to having not taken the Ridocaine in a few days.
+She is forced to throw her wheelchair down the stairs and accidentally falls, sustaining minor injuries but also discovering that she can move one of her toes, due to having not taken Ridocaine in the last few days.

-Outside down the road, Chloe sees a mail truck and rushes to stop it; she explains her situation to Tom, the postal worker, who agrees to help.
-Diane pulls up and Chloe asks him to contact the police.
-Tom confronts Diane and tells her she can't take Chloe home.
-When closing up the van to take Chloe to the police station, Diane appears and stabs him with a sedative syringe.
-Chloe blacks out, and when she awakes, she is in the basement of her house, with her wheelchair chained to a steel pole.
+Outside down the road, Chloe sees a mail truck and rushes to stop it.
+She explains her situation to Tom, the postal worker, who agrees to help her.
+Diane pulls up and Chloe asks Tom to contact the police.
+He, however, confronts Diane and tells her she cannot take Chloe home.
+While closing up the van to take Chloe to the police station, Diane ambushes and sedates Tom.
+Chloe hyperventilates again and blacks out.
+When she awakens, she is in the basement of her house, with her wheelchair chained to a steel pole as Diane drags Tom's body through her hallway.